dotnet/docs/docs/framework/unmanaged-api/debugging/isosdacinterface-getmethoddescdata-method.md

 [out] The data associated with the reverted rejit versions as returned from the internal APIs.
 The structure needs at least 24 bytes.

 `pcNeededRevertedRejitData`
-[out] The number of bytes required to store the data associated with the reverted rejit versions.
+[out] The number of bytes required to store the data associated with the reverted ReJit versions.

 ## Remarks